-1. Columbia Sportswear Men’s Whirlibird Interchange Jacket
+1. Columbia Sportswear Men’s Powderkeg Interchange Jacket

-This is a very versatile and affordable jacket with all great features you expect from such a component jacket.
+This is a very versatile and affordable jacket with all the great features you expect from such a component jacket.
 One thing that makes this jacket exceptional is the variety of colors, so you have them in tens of different variations and combinations.
 This is so typical for Columbia.

 One feature I love to see here is the separate hanging liner which is a natural part of the shell jacket.
 Several of my jackets have this liner, it adds to the warmth and cosines, and it also separates the membrane layer from the body, which is good to have when you use it as a shell jacket in the summertime.

-The Columbia Whirlibird’s shell is with pit-zips, so this is a jacket with a very good ventilation.
-But you have a good protection here as well, the inner jacket is an insulated jacket with 80 g synthetic insulation.
+The Columbia Whirlibird’s shell is with pit-zips, so this is a jacket with very good ventilation.
+But you have good protection here as well, the inner jacket is an insulated jacket with 80 g synthetic insulation.